e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week6/wednesday.md

 - will be done by end of sprint

-_[INSERT]_

 ## <span style="color: red;">Uposhanto B.</span>

 ### What did you work on yesterday?

-Yesterday I worked to configure the pipeline
+- Yesterday I worked to configure the pipeline

 ### What are your blockers?

-Don't have any right now
+- Don't have any right now

 ### What will you work on today?

-Today I'll be making adjustments to the pipeline.
+- Today I'll be making adjustments to the pipeline.

 ### How close are we to hitting our sprint goals?

-I'll finish my sprint goal and I think others also will.
+- I'll finish my sprint goal and I think others also will.

 ## <span style="color: red;">Ryan B.</span>